jedisct1/turbocrypt/README.md

 When you encrypt a directory, you can optionally specify a context string.
 This adds an additional secret that's required to decrypt your files - think of it as a second password that works alongside your encryption key.

-Here's why this matters: Even if someone gets access to your encryption key file and your password, they still won't be able to decrypt your files without knowing the context you used.
+Here's why this matters: Even if someone gains access to your encryption key file and your password, they still won't be able to decrypt your files without knowing the context you used.
 The context acts as an extra safeguard that you keep in your head rather than written down.

 ```bash
 # Encrypt with a context